User Guide

 What is Moodle?

-• Moodle is an e-Learning site operated by Sophia University.
+• Moodle is an e-learning site operated by Sophia University.

 “Courses” are available for each class, and students can view materials posted by faculty and submit assignments.